Terminology for Dancing

 A friendly hug.

-Pre-arranging dancers to be in a specific square. *Frontier Squares discourages this practice as it can be exclusionary.
-However, the caller or club leadership may use this method to help students or new dancers build their skill sets with specific Angels.
+Pre-arranging dancers to be in a specific square. *Frontier Squares discourages this practice as it can be exclusionary or create cliques.
+However, the caller or club leadership may use stacked squares with specific Angels to help students or new dancers build their skill sets.

-Each couple moves counter-clockwise in one position in the square, usually immediately before the Singing Call.
+Each couple moves counter-clockwise one position in the square, usually immediately before the Singing Call.

 A full round of dancing in a square is called a tip.
 It starts with 8 dancers (4 couples) squaring up, shaking hands, and introducing themselves before the start of the dance session.
 The caller usually begins with a hash call.
-It would be typical at this point to Stir the Bucket before going on to the second call, called the Singing Call.
-At the end of this song, the square holds hands in their circle, says the thank-you's, and then breaks.
+It would be typical after the first song to Stir the Bucket before going on to the second call, called the Singing Call.
+At the end of the second song, the square holds hands in their circle, says the thank-you's, and then takes a break.

-A class session that covers material previously learned.
-IE: Plus Workshop from October through December is for dancers who have already learned the calls but wish to revisit and re-familiarize themselves with the calls from the Plus list.
+A class session that covers material previously taught.
+Workshops can be a weekly event or an all-day event.
+IE: Frontier Squares offers a Plus Workshop from October through December for dancers who have already been taught the calls but wish to improve their dancing abilities by revisiting and re-familiarizing themselves with the calls.